 /opt/local/bin/R (MacPorts).
 In order to support these variations, RStudio scans for the R executable in the following sequence:

-If RStudio is not able to locate R by scanning these locations, it will fall back to using whatever version of R is located at
+If the RStudio IDE is not able to locate R by scanning these locations, it will fall back to using whatever version of R is located at

 If you want to override the version of R selected by RStudio's default behavior then you can set the